RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/Print.md

 # Print

 ## Description
-Prints a message to `log.txt`.
+Prints a message or integer to the console.

+!!! note
+    This function has no effect in Sonic Origins.

 ## Parameters
-- `Message`
+- `message`
-The string or int to be printed.
+The message to print.
+If `isInt` is `false`, takes a string; otherwise, takes an integer.
 - `isInt`
-`Message` will be printed as a string if `false`, and as an integer if `true`
+`message` will be printed as a string if `false`, and as an integer if `true`.
 - `useEndLine`
-Jump line if true, otherwise keep on the same line.
+If set to `true`, adds a newline character (`\n`) to the end of the print.

 ## Return Value
 None.